 Low frequency ultrasound is associated with the collapse of cavitation bubbles, which results in a local increase of pressure and temperature.
-These primary effects can then also induce secondary effects, e.g. the formation of radicals.
+These primary effects can then also induce secondary effects, e.g., the formation of radicals.
 The characterization methods applicable to low frequency ultrasound aim to qualitatively or quantitatively measure these primary and secondary effects.